-A clinical domain of 'age-related macular degeneration (AMD) treated with new anti-vascular endothelial growth factor drugs' was also proposed during consultation for this project but is not included in the short-list as it did not emerge from the stakeholder survey.
+A clinical domain of 'AMD treated with new antivascular endothelial growth factor drugs' was also proposed during consultation for this project but is not included in the short-list as it did not emerge from the stakeholder survey.

-The population cost (reportedly \$12 billion per year in Australia), the prevalence of AMD-related blindness (up to 40000 new cases each year in Australia) and the availability of new, effective drugs were proposed as the rationale for an AMD clinical quality registry.
+The population cost (reportedly \$12 billion per year in Australia), the prevalence of AMD-related blindness (up to 40,000 new cases each year in Australia) and the availability of new, effective drugs were proposed as the rationale for an AMD clinical quality registry.